 As of the date of this prospectus, our principal long-term obligations consist of the \$1,000,000 per year (in quarterly installments of \$250,000 through August 2016) obligation to the NCI under the CRADA to support research activities thereunder, and the benchmark payments we are required to make to the NIH based on the development and commercial release of licensed products using the technology underlying the License Agreement.
-If we achieve all benchmark payments payable under the License Agreement will be \$6,050,000 for the melanoma indication.
+If we achieve all benchmarks for metastatic melanoma, our current primary focus, up to the product's first commercial sale in the United States, the total amount of all such benchmark payments payable under the License Agreement will be \$6,050,000 for the melanoma indication.
 However, this amount may be reduced because we are currently surrendering to the NIH some of the patents/patent applications licensed to us under the License Agreement that we do not believe are useful for our anticipated future research and development or our planned products.
 Other than these two foregoing contractual obligations to the NCI and the NIH and our lease obligations for our offices in California and Florida (which collectively require us to pay \$208,000 of rental payments annually), we currently have no long-term debt obligations and no capital lease obligations.
 However, through the end of 2014, we expected to incur costs of (i) approximately \$500,000 to develop the Tampa, Florida, research facility, and (ii) approximately \$1,300,000 for the purchase of laboratory equipment and supplies.
 We have no financial guarantees, debt or lease agreements or other arrangements that could trigger a requirement for an early payment or that could change the value of our assets, and we do not engage in trading activities involving non-exchange traded contracts.